Part of Kazakhstan’s famous Golden Triangle, the time-worn Charyn Canyon is deeply engraved in the dusty soil of the Kazakh steppe.

 Therefore, I believe it’s best to visit Charyn Canyon on a weekday when it’s far less overrun by local visitors and foreigners alike.

-However, if you don’t have access to a car or look to visit Charyn Canyon on a budget, the cheapest way to visit the canyon is by joining a day tour from Almaty that runs on Saturday and Sunday.
+However, if you don’t have access to a car or are looking to visit Charyn Canyon on a budget, the cheapest way to visit the canyon is by joining a day tour from Almaty that runs on Saturday and Sunday.

 What to pack for Charyn Canyon

-As with any adventure in this neck of the woods, it’s essential that you travel with the right type of kit.
+As with any adventure in this neck of the woods, it’s vital that you travel with the right type of kit.

 To avoid surprises when travelling to this remote corner of the country, I’d highly suggest packing the following items: